The URL for this article is: "http://www.merkle.com/cryo/techFeas.html".

 The complexity of the program that determines the healthy

-state will vary with the quality of the suspension and the
+state will vary with the quality of the cryopreservation and the

 with good fidelity down to the molecular level.
 If, however,

-there was significant presuspension injury then deducing the
+there was significant precryopreservation injury then deducing the

 correct (healthy) structural description is more complex.